Forgotten treasures in the HST/FOC UV imaging polarimetric archives of active galactic nuclei. II. Mrk 463E: Observation and Data Reduction

 The long exposure time through each polarized filter allowed us to obtain statistically significant measurements through our reduction pipeline: in the resampled 256 $\times$ 256 pixel resolution of the FOC (Nyquist sampling of the native 512 $\times$ 512 pixel image), and without smoothing, we obtain a flux detection (at $\geq3\sigma_I$) in $33.8\%$ of the pixels, $0.03\%$ of which have a polarization detection ($\geq3\sigma_P$), amounting to 6 pixels.
 The retrieved data were not deconvoluted with a Richardson-Lucy algorithm -- contrary to what was done in \cite{Uomoto1993} -- as we want to study the diffuse emission from the Narrow Line Region (NLR) and because of the native high signal-to-noise ratio per pixel in the region of interest.
 In the following section, we thus present an analysis of the polarization map rebinned to pixels of size $0.05'' \times 0.05''$, i.e. $3.5$ times the native pixel size, and smoothed with a bi-dimensional Gaussian filter with a full-width at half-maximum of $0.10''$, i.e. twice the resampled pixel size.
-Unless specified otherwise, the polarization vectors are shown for a signal-to-noise ratio (S/N) in polarization degree greater than 3: $\left[\text{S/N}\right]_P \geq 3$.
+Unlike the first paper of this series, the polarization vectors are shown for a confidence level on the polarization degree greater than 99\%.
+For every measure, the confidence level is computed for two degrees of freedom -- normalized Stokes Q and U fluxes, see Appendix \ref{App:Conf} for details.
+Integration inside a region of interest or selected aperture is conducted on the Stokes I, Q and U fluxes, before the computation of the polarization degree and angle and bias correction.